SomeAspy/T-Mail/docs/Config.md

 {
     "highTemp": {
         "subject": "%identifier% - High temperature alert!",
-        "body": "Environment at %identifier% is currently %temp%°C!
+        "text": "Environment at %identifier% is currently %temp%°C!
 This is above of your defined threshold of %maxTemp%°C. Please investigate."
     },
     "lowTemp": {
         "subject": "%identifier% - Low temperature alert!",
-        "body": "Environment at %identifier% is currently %temp%°C!
+        "text": "Environment at %identifier% is currently %temp%°C!
 This is below of your defined threshold of %minTemp%°C. Please investigate."
     },
     "highHumidity": {
         "subject": "%identifier% - High humidity alert!",
-        "body": "Environment at %identifier% is currently %humidity%%!
+        "text": "Environment at %identifier% is currently %humidity%%!
 This is above of your defined threshold of %maxHumidity%%.
 Please investigate."
     },
     "lowHumidity": {
         "subject": "%identifier% - Low humidity alert!",
-        "body": "Environment at %identifier% is currently %humidity%%!
+        "text": "Environment at %identifier% is currently %humidity%%!
 This is below of your defined threshold of %minHumidity%%.
 Please investigate."
     }
 }
 ```